When teen depression is suspected, the doctor will typically do these exams and tests.

 Lifestyle and home remedies

 You are your teenager's best advocate to help him or her succeed.
-Here are some steps you and your teen can take that may help:
+In addition to professional treatment, here are some steps you and your teen can take that may help:

 - Stick to the treatment plan.
 Make sure your teen attends appointments, even if he or she doesn't feel like going.
 Even if your teen is feeling well, make sure he or she continues to take medications as prescribed.
 If your teen stops taking medications, depression symptoms may come back.
 And quitting suddenly may cause withdrawal-like symptoms.